African Civet : Facts, Diet, Behavior

 Life Cycles & Lifespan

-They normally have a lifespan of 15 to 20 years.
-These animals give off something through their perineal gland that is known as Civettictis civetta which is what the animals are typically targeted for.
-The very same scent that they give off to mark their territory is one that is used as perfume base for many human products.
+They typically live for 15 to 20 years.
+These animals secrete a substance from their perineal gland called Civettictis civetta, which is often the target of exploitation.
+The same scent they use to mark their territory is also utilized as a base for many human perfumes.

 The glands used to produce the substance are bigger int he male species than in the female and they produce more secretion.
 Known as Musk, it is something that has been used throughout the centuries, and although alternatives have been found, it is still used in some cosmetics around the world.